Apple Watch may shed light on mysterious disappearance of Saudi journo

 Now both Saudi Arabia and Turkey are investigating.
 The investigators hope that Khashoggi’s Apple Watch can be connected to the phone he left outside the consulate, or to some other device.
 That heart rate and location data from the device might give clues to the 59-year-old’s fate.
 A sudden spike in heart rate data from the Watch, followed by sudden fall to zero, could tell a grim story indeed.

 The investigators have studied surveillance camera footage of the consulate’s entrances, and noted that a black Mercedes left the consulate some hours after Khashoggi arrived, along with two other cars that were headed for the airport.
 But at a turnoff point, the Mercedes turned and went the opposite direction from the cars.
-If accessible, the GPS radio in the Watch could indicate whether the dissident was inside that black Mercedes, as well as where the car was headed.
+If accessible, the GPS radio in the Watch could indicate whether Khashoggi was inside that black Mercedes, as well as where the car was headed.

 On the other hand, it’s possible that Khashoggi’s captors removed the Apple Watch from his wrist or even destroyed it.
 It all depends on whether investigators can find a way to connect to the Watch.
-But the model of the Watch is not known, so it’s impossible to know if the device has a cellular connection, or just Wi-fi.
+But the model of the Watch is not known, so it’s impossible to know whether the device has a cellular connection or just Wi-Fi.

 We’ll update as we learn more.